 When Tony ponders whether or not to let Hauser live, A3’s “Woke Up This Morning (Urban Takeover Mix)” plays.
 Hmmm, it’s an interesting musical choice.
 The original version of the song is used over the opening credits, a sequence which manages to portray Tony as a man who seems sure of himself, tough, shrewd, and in control.
 The “remixed” version now plays as Tony’s conception of the world—and his role in the world as a vigilante—gets all mixed up:

 (I love how the sound of the shattering cup is timed to perfectly coincide with an echoing element in the song.
-And how the uneaten sandwich on the table emphasizes how lost Tony feels – he’s too confused to eat!)
+And how the uneaten sandwich on the table manages to emphasize how lost Tony feels—he’s too confused to eat!)

 Throughout the early part of the episode, Tony feels stable and secure in his black-and-white view of the world.
 He is King of his world.
 But now he’s become drunkasaurus Rex.
 Tony’s absolutist worldview has been challenged, and he drunkenly teeters in the unstable and difficult realm of relativism.

-The prior episode makes an outright visual reference to GoodFellas when Chris/Imperiori shoots a man in the foot.
-This episode makes another definite visual reference to a gangster film: Wellman’s 1931 classic The Public Enemy.
-In the film, Tom Powers (James Cagney) squashes a grapefruit into the face of his girlfriend in a moment of anger.
-Here, Corrado smashes a lemon meringue pie (also a tart, citrusy food) into Bobbi’s face.
+The prior episode made an outright visual reference to GoodFellas when Chris Moltisanti/Michael Imperiori shot a man in the foot.
+The current episode makes another overt visual reference to another gangster film: Wellman’s 1931 classic The Public Enemy.
+In the film, Tom Powers (James Cagney) squashes a tart grapefruit into his girlfriend’s face in a moment of anger.
+Here, Corrado smashes a lemon meringue pie (also a tart, citrusy food) into his girlfriend’s face.